vkpatva/ethindia-ssi/README.md

 ### Requisites

 To successfully run this project, ensure you have the following:
-- Polygon ID application to receive and verify Verifiable Credentials.
+- Polygon ID: Download the Polygon ID Wallet App and create an Identity: Polygon ID on [Google Play](https://play.google.com/store/apps/details?id=com.polygonid.wallet) or on [App Store](https://apps.apple.com/us/app/polygon-id/id1629870183)
-- NGROK Auth Token for verification.
+- NGROK: For NGROK setup instructions, refer to [ngrok.readme.md](./ngrok.readme.md).
-- RPC_URL: To check the status of VCs on-chain (can be obtained from Alchemy/Infura/QuickNode).
+- RPC_URL: To obtain the RPC_URL from Alchemy, follow the steps in [alchemy.readme.md](./alchemy.readme.md).

 ### Setup